 As mentioned earlier, single neuroids or groups of neuroids may be considered as controlling separate behavioral units.
-These systems may be called "agents."
+These systems may be called experts or modules.
 Via the combination of such subsystems, models can be constructed which are capable of simulating the cooperation of different behavioral units and thus are the origin of more complex behaviors.
 This is of special interest when we study (and simulate), not a single type of behavior, but the question of how the different modes of behavior an animal is capable of performing are stored in the central nervous system, and how one of these is selected and recalled ("action selection").
 In the field of "Artificial Life," such systems are used to control the behavior of "autonomous" robots which have become called animats (Wilson 1987).

 The classical view of how an "intelligent" system might be constructed could be described roughly as follows (Fig. 16.1): First, information from the environment is received by sensors.
 These data are then fed into an internal model.
 With the aid of this model and the goals inherent in the system, a decision is made in a planning unit as to which behavior will be executed.
-Following this, the corresponding behavior agent is selected which, in turn, executes the behavior via the effectors (shared by different behavior agents).
+Following this, the corresponding behavior modul is selected which, in turn, executes the behavior via the effectors (shared by different behavior modules).
 In addition to this particular approach, which involves a central planning unit and follows the ideas of traditional Artificial Intelligence and earlier ethologists, other concepts are also discussed.

-Fig. 16.1 Schematic presentation showing how in an animal or an artifical system the sensory input may cause a behavior action that only one mode of behavior is executed, even though several behavior agents may have been activated by stimuli or internal motivation.
+Fig. 16.1 Schematic presentation showing how in an animal or an artifical system the sensory input may cause a behavior action

+A very simplified assumption is that single modes of behavior are realized in the form of input-output systems (modules) arranged in parallel, whose outputs run via a winner-take-all net.
+This net ensures that only one mode of behavior is executed, even though several behavior modules may have been activated by stimuli or internal motivation.
 According to this simplified view, the central nervous system would represent an accumulation of many stimulus-response (S-R) chains.
 Such a S-R chain is often regarded as a simple system.
 It should be noted, however, that this is not necessarily the case for a biological system.
 The identification and isolation of a stimulus signal against a noisy background may pose a formidable problem.
 Moreover, apart from a few extreme cases, the action following a stimulus requires a behavior sensibly adapted to the specific situation.
 For instance, grasping an object in itself presupposes a control mechanism of such complexity that so far, the problem has not been solved satisfactorily even for robots.
 Accordingly, when we speak here of a "simple" S-R chain, this may actually involve a highly complex system.